janyksteenbeek/birdgpt/README.md

 BirdGPT automatically processes invoices from your Gmail inbox and adds them to Moneybird.
 It uses GPT-4o to extract invoice details and can handle Dutch KVK and BTW numbers.

+> USE AT OWN RISK FOR NOW: I highly recommend testing the application with a separate Moneybird administration before using it with your actual administration.
+The application is still in development and may contain bugs.
+You can create a sandbox administration for free [here](https://moneybird.com/administrations/sandboxes/new).

 - Automatically monitors Gmail for new invoices
 - Extracts invoice details using GPT-4o